Extremal Fitting Problems for Conjunctive Queries: The Case of Conjunctive Queries

-\mypara{Bases of most-general fitting CQs} In the same way that the weakly most-general fitting CQs are characterized in terms of frontiers, \emph{bases of most-general fitting CQs} admit a characterization in terms of \emph{homomorphism dualities}.
+In the same way that the weakly most-general fitting CQs are characterized in terms of frontiers, \emph{bases of most-general fitting CQs} admit a characterization in terms of \emph{homomorphism dualities}.
 To spell this out, we need a refinement of this concept, \emph{relativized} homomorphism dualities.

 \begin{definition}[Relativized homomorphism dualities] A pair of finite sets of data examples $(F,D)$ forms a homomorphism duality relative to a data example $p$, if for all data examples $e$ with $e\to p$, the following are equivalent: \begin{enumerate} \item $e$ homomorphically maps to a data example in $D$, \item No data example in $F$ homomorphically maps to $e$. \end{enumerate} \end{definition}